You can ease most heel pain yourself at home. If your heel pain doesn't go away, you should see your GP.

 - putting an ice pack (or bag of frozen peas) in a towel under the heel for up to 20 minutes every two to three hours

-- wearing shoes with a medium heel (2 to 3cm) – both men and women
+- wearing shoes with a medium heel (two to three centimetres) – both men and women

 - doing gentle stretching exercises